mojotech/capybara-ui/docs/getting_started.md

-# CapybaraUI Docs
+# Capybara UI Docs
-  Brand new to CapybaraUI?
-Try the [CapybaraUI walkthrough](walkthrough.md).
+  Brand new to Capybara UI?
+Try the [Capybara UI walkthrough](walkthrough.md).

 ##Table of Contents
   - [Widgets](#widgets)